JordanRL/Fermat/docs/index.md

     This type of box is used to provide a warning about common ways a programmer using this library might introduce a bug into their software through this library.
 It often details potentially unexpected type conversions, assumptions made that may not be obvious, or limitations that are inherent to this library or to PHP.

 !!! caution "Cautions"
     This type of box is used to caution the developer about incorrect usage of the section being detailed.
-It is used when the incorrect usage will not result in exceptions on unexpected results, but instead might simply have undesirable side effects.
+It is used when the incorrect usage will not result in exceptions or unexpected results, but instead might simply have undesirable side effects.

 !!! warning "Warnings"
     This type of box is used to warn the developer about incorrect usage of the section being detailed.
 It is used when the incorrect usage will result in exceptions, but not unexpected results.